cs3110/textbook/src/chapters/preface/install.md

 ## Using VS Code Collaboratively

 VS Code's [Live Share][liveshare] extension makes it easy and fun to collaborate on code with other humans.
 You can edit code together like collaborating inside a Google Doc.
 It even supports a shared voice channel, so there's no need to spin up a separate Zoom call.
-To install Live Share:
+To install and use Live Share, follow [Microsoft's tutorial][liveshare].

-- Open the Extensions page in VS Code.
-Search for "Live Share Extension Pack".
-  Install it.

-- The first time you use Live Share, you will be prompted to log in.
-If you are a Cornell student, choose to log in with your Microsoft account, not GitHub.
+If you are a Cornell student, log in with your Microsoft account, not GitHub.
 Enter your Cornell NetID email, e.g., `your_netid@cornell.edu`.
 That will take you to Cornell's login site.
 Use the password associated with your NetID.

-To collaborate with Live Share:

-- The *host* starts the Live Share session.
-That generates a URL.
-Send the URL to the *guests* however you like (DM, email, etc.).

-- The guest puts that URL into a browser or directly into VS Code, and connects to the shared programming session.

 [liveshare]: https://code.visualstudio.com/learn/collaboration/live-share